Agoric/documentation/main/chainlink-integration.md

 }
 ```

-The string `result` data that the oracle node returns will be sent as the
+The string `result` data the oracle node returns is sent as the
 response to your query.

 You can test these queries against a locally-running Chainlink node that you